-This bright, appealing PDF grammar worksheet is an excellent way to practise and revise using expanded noun phrases in Y4.
+This bright, appealing PDF grammar worksheet is an excellent way to practise and revise using expanded noun phrases in Year 4.

 This primary resource is divided into five sections:

-Add an adjective and a prepositional phrase to nouns to create expanded noun phrases.
+Add an adjective and a prepositional phrase a (that begins with a preposition) to nouns to create expanded noun phrases.